SUMMARY OF CRITICAL ACCOUNTING POLICIES AND USE OF ESTIMATES

 Basis of Presentation

-The accompanying condensed financial statements are unaudited.
+The accompanying condensed consolidated financial statements are unaudited.
 The unaudited interim financial statements have been prepared in accordance with accounting principles generally accepted in the United States (“GAAP”) and pursuant to the rules and regulations of the Securities and Exchange Commission (the “SEC”).
 Certain information and note disclosures normally included in annual financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to those rules and regulations, although the Company believes that the disclosures made are adequate to make the information not misleading.

 These unaudited condensed financial statements should be read in conjunction with our audited financial statements and the notes thereto for the year ended December 31, 2016, included in the Company’s annual report on Form 10-K filed with the SEC on April 17, 2017.